Wildhoney/EmberCrossfilter/README.md

 Why choose Crossfilter?
 -------------

 Crossfilter uses JavaScript's typed arrays to allow for much quicker sorting and filtering.
-It is proven to be numerous times faster than native JavaScript filtering methods; therefore when large amounts of data are involved, Crossfilter is provides a much better user experience.* It allows you to create up to 32 dimensions
+It is proven to be numerous times faster than native JavaScript filtering methods; therefore when large amounts of data is involved, Crossfilter is provides a much better user experience.

-Then what is EmberCrossfilter?
+What is EmberCrossfilter?
 -------------

 I've created EmberCrossfilter to allow a simple configuration to drive the automatic creation of Crossfilter dimensions, and two methods for applying and clearing filters.